 The researchers were motivated to look at the relationship between excessive daytime sleepiness — defined for the study as "difficulty in maintaining desired wakefulness or as a complaint of an excessive amount of sleep" — and neurodegenerative disease due to several links found by previous studies.

-Also, several longitudinal studies have shown that excessive daytime sleepiness in older adults is linked to an increased
+Also, several longitudinal studies have shown that excessive daytime sleepiness in older adults is linked to an increased risk of cognitive decline.

 What the team was interested in exploring were the underlying mechanisms that might explain the link between neurodegeneration and excessive somnolence.

 The scientists conjectured that the answer to this may lie in the production of beta-amyloid, which is a compound whose excessive accumulation has been observed in Alzheimer's disease.

 "In this exploratory work, we hypothesized that [excessive daytime sleepiness] in the elderly population may be associated with an increased vulnerability to [beta-amyloid] accumulation."